Document Type : Research Paper

 Abstract

 Behavioral biases represent fundamental challenges in financial markets, significantly affecting decision-making quality and capital market efficiency.
 These biases, including overconfidence, loss aversion, and emotional influences, lead to irrational decisions and market anomalies that negatively impact economic performance.
-While behavioral finance has grown substantially as a field combining psychology and social sciences, a significant gap remains in understanding specific mechanisms through which these biases can be reduced, particularly in the Iranian context.
+While behavioral finance has grown substantially as a field combining psychology and social sciences, a significant gap remains in understanding the specific mechanisms through which these biases can be reduced, particularly in the Iranian context.
 Most existing research has focused on identifying biases rather than developing practical frameworks for their mitigation.
 Furthermore, while managers and investors both experience behavioral biases, the contextual differences in how these biases manifest remain underexplored.
 Managers operate within organizational governance frameworks with stakeholder accountability, while investors are primarily influenced by market volatility and public information.
 This research employs a qualitative grounded theory approach to identify and explain factors influencing the reduction of behavioral biases among both groups in Iran’s capital market.

 Theoretical Framework

-Behavioral finance challenges traditional assumptions of rational actors with complete information, emphasizing that financial decisions are influenced by emotions, prejudices, and cognitive errors.
+Behavioral finance challenges traditional assumptions of rational actors with complete information, emphasizing that financial decisions are influenced by emotions, biases, and cognitive errors.
 Since the 1980s, particularly following Kahneman and Tversky’s Prospect Theory, the field has demonstrated fundamental shifts in understanding investor behavior.
 Behavioral biases fall into two categories: cognitive biases (confirmation bias, anchoring) are more amenable to correction through education and structured feedback, while emotional biases require regulation of decision-making conditions and emotional responses.
-While literature has focused on individual investor biases, managerial biases such as CEO overconfidence and loss aversion directly impact corporate decisions.
-Research shows that although biases in managers and investors occur in different contexts, common psychological infrastructures influence both groups.
+While the literature has focused on individual investor biases, managerial biases such as CEO overconfidence and loss aversion directly impact corporate decisions.
+Research shows that although biases in managers and investors occur in different contexts, common psychological foundations influence both groups.
 Managers primarily suffer from biases under organizational pressures and stakeholder expectations, while investors are more influenced by market volatility and herding behavior.

 Research Questions